Robustness Among Multiwinner Voting Rules: Preliminaries

-\looseness=-1 \textbf{Condorcet-Inspired Rules.}\quad A candidate $c$ is a Condorcet winner (resp.\ a weak Condorcet winner) if for each candidate~$d$, more than (at least) half of the voters prefer $c$ to~$d$.
-In the multiwinner case, a committee is \emph{Gehrlein strongly-stable} (resp.\ \emph{weakly-stable}) if every committee member is preferred to every non-member by more than (at least) half of the voters~\cite{geh:j:multiwinner-condorcet}, and a multiwinner rule is Gehrlein strongly-stable (resp.\ weakly-stable) if it outputs exactly the Gehrlein strongly-stable (weakly-stable) committees whenever they exist.
-For example, let the NED score of a committee~$S$ be the number of pairs $(c,d)$ such that (i) $c$ is a candidate in $S$, (ii) $d$ is a candidate outside of $S$, and (iii) at least half of the voters prefer $c$ to $d$.
-Then, the NED rule~\cite{coelho:thesis:understanding}, defined to output the committees with the highest NED score, is Gehrlein weakly-stable.
+\paragraph{Condorcet-Inspired Rules.} A candidate $c$ is a Condorcet winner (resp.\ a weak Condorcet winner) if for each other candidate~$d$, more than (at least) half of the voters prefer $c$ to~$d$.
+In the multiwinner case, a committee is \emph{Gehrlein strongly-stable} (resp.\ \emph{weakly-stable}) if every committee member is preferred to every nonmember by more than (at least) half of the voters~\cite{geh:j:multiwinner-condorcet}, and a multiwinner rule is Gehrlein strongly-stable (resp.\ weakly-stable) if it outputs exactly the Gehrlein strongly-stable (weakly-stable) committees whenever they exist.
+For example, let the NED (Number of External Defeats) score of a committee~$S$ be the number of pairs $(c,d)$ such that (i) $c$ is a candidate in~$S$, (ii) $d$ is a candidate outside of $S$, and (iii) at least half of the voters prefer $c$ to $d$.
+Then, the NED rule~\cite{coelho:thesis:understanding}, defined to output the committees with the highest NED score\footnote{Originally, the definition of the NED rule~\cite{coelho:thesis:understanding} used a ``dual'' definition of the NED score, and thus it was choosing committees whose NED score was the smallest.}, is Gehrlein weakly-stable.
 In contrast, the $k$-Copeland$^0$ rule is Gehrlein strongly-stable but not weakly-stable (the Copeland$^\alpha$ score of a candidate $c$, where $\alpha \in [0,1]$, is the number of candidates $d$ such that a majority of the voters prefer $c$ to $d$, plus $\alpha$ times the number of candidates $e$ such that exactly half of the voters prefer $c$ to $e$; winning $k$-Copeland$^\alpha$ committees consist of $k$ candidates with the highest scores).
 Detailed studies of Gehrlein stability mostly focused on the weak variant of the notion~\cite{bar-coe:j:non-controversial-k-names,kam:j:stable-rules-again}.
-Very recent findings, as well as results from this paper, suggest that the strong variant is more appealing~\cite{azi-elk-fal-lac-sko:t:multiwinner-condorcet,sek-sik-xia:c:bundling-condorcet}; for example, all Gehrlein weakly-stable rules are $\np$-hard to compute~\cite{azi-elk-fal-lac-sko:t:multiwinner-condorcet}, whereas there are strongly-stable rules (such as $k$-Copeland$^0$) that are polynomial-time computable.
+Some recent findings, as well as results from this paper, suggest that the strong variant is more appealing~\cite{azi-elk-fal-lac-sko:c:multiwinner-condorcet,sek-sik-xia:c:bundling-condorcet}.
+For example, all Gehrlein weakly-stable rules are $\np$-hard to compute~\cite{azi-elk-fal-lac-sko:c:multiwinner-condorcet}, whereas there are strongly-stable rules (such as $k$-Copeland$^0$) that are Polynomial-time computable.
+(However, we mention that there are approximation algorithms for some Gehrlein weakly-stable rules~\cite{sek-sik-xia:c:bundling-condorcet}.)